ajosedev/knowledge/zettel/20211206145935-aws-ec2-bootstrap-scripts.md

 You can add a bootstrap script when launching an EC2 instance in the AWS console.

-Note that bootstrap scripts are 'user data', not metadata.
+Note that bootstrap scripts are 'user data'.
+'Metadata' refers to data about the EC2 instance such as IP address.

 [[aws]]
 [[awsec2]]